Students sitting on grass in front of Rotunda

 Plans & Progress

-The 2030 UVA Sustainability Plan, with ten bold goals and associated strategic actions, will guide the University’s progress toward being carbon neutral in 2030 and fossil fuel free in 2050.
+The 2030 UVA Sustainability Plan, with ten bold goals and accompanying strategic actions, including to be carbon neutral by 2030 and fossil fuel-free by 2050 guides the University’s comprehensive approach to sustainability.

 10 graphic badges representing sustainability goals

-UVA’s approach to achieving our sustainability goals relies on interdisciplinary collaborations among operations, research, curriculum, and student teams across the University.
-Our approach is to ENGAGE our community in building sustainability awareness and equity, STEWARD our resources on Grounds and beyond, and DISCOVER solutions to global challenges through research, curriculum and Grounds-engaged learning.
+Achieving our sustainability goals calls for collaboration across the University.
+Our approach is to ENGAGE our community in building sustainability awareness and equity, STEWARD resources on Grounds and beyond, and DISCOVER solutions to global challenges through research, curriculum and Grounds-engaged learning.

 2030 Sustainability Plan